nfdi4cat/voc4cat/README.md

-# A template to maintain vocabularies on GitHub with the voc4cat-tool
+# A repository to maintain SKOS-vocabularies for the Catalysis disciplines

-This repository may be used to create and maintain your own SKOS-vocabularies on Github.
+> **This repository has just been made public (March-2023)**.
+> **We will move more content here in the coming days and weeks.**

+The vocabularies have been created and maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative.

+This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template)].
 It uses the [voc4cat-tool](https://github.com/nfdi4cat/voc4cat-tool) and GitHub features like gh-actions, pull requests etc. to reduce the maintenance workload for contributors and editors.
-The template is maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative.

 ## How to start?